GLENN MILLER BIRTHPLACE MUSEUM

 NEW: Virtual tour of the Glenn Miller Birthplace Museum

-Special thanks to Chris Gardner, Kc Bigbandjazz , GMBS lifetime member, and video guru as well as Dennis M. Spragg, Glenn Miller Archives, best selling author, GMBS historian and guru of all things Glenn Miller for collaborating on this virtual tour.
+Special thanks to Chris Gardner, Kc Bigbandjazz , GMBS lifetime member, and video guru as well as Dennis M. Spragg, Glenn Miller Collections, best selling author, GMBS historian and guru of all things Glenn Miller for collaborating on this virtual tour.
 Click HERE for video.

 Juxtaposed to the Glenn Miller Museum lies the original birthplace home of the legendary band leader and musician.
 On March 1, 1989, Glenn Miller’s daughter, Jonnie Dee Miller, purchased the home where her father was born 85 years earlier.
 The Glenn Miller Birthplace Society manages the preservation, maintenance and interpretation of the home.
 Click HERE for more information on the Glenn Miller Birthplace Home, Glenn Miller Bio and family information.